Texas Guinan: Films

+My Lady Robin Hood

+My Lady Robin Hood is a 1919 American silent Western film directed by Jay Hunt and starring Guinan.

 Queen of the night clubs

 The 1920 Eighteenth Amendment to the United States Constitution put Prohibition into effect, making sales or transport of alcoholic beverages illegal.
 While it ruined legitimate businesses, people continued drinking alcohol.
 Those who transported and sold it were known as "bootleggers".
 Thus began the establishment of the speakeasy private clubs, a cultural phenomenon in which Guinan excelled.
 Her introduction into the business was when speakeasy partners Emil Gervasini and John Levi of the Beaux Arts club hired Guinan in 1923 as a singer, for which she was paid $50,000.

 Guinan's give-and-take dialogue with the customers inspired producer Nils Granlund to put together a full floor show with Guinan presiding as emcee for Ziegfeld Follies chorus girls.
 Bootleg huckster Larry Fay struck a deal with them to feature the show at his El Fey Club on West 47th Street in Manhattan.
 There, she became known for her catchphrase, "Hello, Sucker!
 Come on in and leave your wallet on the bar."
 In return for being the draw to attract wealthy and powerful clientele, Guinan received 50% of the profits.
-Ruby Keeler, Barbara Stanwyck and George Raft were discovered by talent scouts while working as dancers at the club.
-After being shut down by the police, she opened the Texas Guinan Club at 117 West 48th Street, also closed by the police.
+While working as dancers at the club, Ruby Keeler, Barbara Stanwyck, and George Raft were discovered by talent scouts.

+Guinan and Fay were frequently shut down by the police, yet reopened soon after in new locations with new fixtures, and new names.
+Later, she opened the Texas Guinan Club at 117 West 48th Street, also closed by the police.
 She and Fay later opened the Del-Fey Club in Miami the same year.
 By her own account, they once took in $700,000 in less than a year.

 When Guinan returned to New York in January 1926, as hostess of the 300 Club at 151 W. 54th Street, the opening night's event was the marriage ceremony for actress Wilda Bennett and Argentine dancer Abraham "Peppy" de Albrew.
 Other celebrities who visited her club were Al Jolson, Scottish operatic soprano Mary Garden, Jack Dempsey, American operatic soprano Geraldine Farrar, and the Prince of Wales.

 In July 1926, the 300 Club was raided by the police, who seized bottles of liquor and arrested two people for "violation of the section of the penal code forbidding suggestive dances".
 The last week of June 1928, Assistant U.S. Attorney General Mabel Walker Willebrandt ordered a raid of speakeasy clubs in New York.
 Guinan, Helen Morgan (hostess of Chez Helen Morgan), Nils Granlund, and 104 others were arrested, and indicted by a federal grand jury.
 Guinan, Morgan and Granlund faced two years in prison, with a $10,000 maximum fine, if convicted.
 The others indicted were employees and patrons, who faced lesser penalties.
 At her April 1929 trial, Guinan was acquitted.